/ Pre-College / Pre-College Courses

 Daily demos and a wide variety of projects will help students gain a greater understanding of the creative process, from initial sketches and layouts to the finishing details.
 Time will be spent exploring and creating art in areas such as life drawing, landscape studies, and figurative work.

-This course focuses on creating work through the exploration of color theory and application of materials.
+This course focuses on creating work through the exploration of color theory and application of materials using acrylic paints.
 Students will begin their painting exploration through the practice of building up the surface of a painting while experimenting with layering and composition.
 As confidence in the use of materials grows, students will draw inspiration from their sketchbooks and the work of professional artists to begin crafting their own unique vision.

 In this class you will create sculptural objects while exploring multiple materials in a contemporary visual arts environment.
 Push the boundaries of your work in every direction and learn how to produce meaning through the transformation of material.